QQ登录

 版规也非常仔细看了,但是第一次上传书籍的时候还是丢三落四,照顾及此,丢了彼处。重新回复编辑,取消下载权限的限制,并且重新上传,压缩包内容与一楼完全一样。自己以后也会多学习经验, 并为给论坛管理人员和论坛其他朋友带来的不便,深表歉意。

-1.4 The description of crystal structures
+1.3 The determination of crystal structures

 1.10 The fluorite structure